Gender in horror films: Women and the female body as monsters

 Horror films use the female body as a form of an object.
 Aviva Briefel states in her article, "Monster Pains: Masochism, Menstruation, and Identification in the Horror Film," that menstruation is the start of monstrosity.
-Once a girl has reached puberty, she could be seen as monstrous.
-Horror films feed into the female monstrous identity through her menstruation, since this is a point of contrast from male anatomy and physiology.
+Once a girl has reached puberty, she could be seen as filling the role of a monster within popular horror conventions.
+Horror films feed into the female monstrous identity through the monster's menstruation, since this is a point of contrast from male anatomy and physiology, making it uniquely feminine.
 Motherhood and menstruation become things which society is taught to find disgusting.

 Additionally, Briefel separates the suffering of gendered monsters in horror films into two types: masochism and menstruation.
 Masochism is central to the identification of male monsters "who initiate their sadistic rampages with acts of self-mutilation."
 By contrast, female monsters do not commit acts of self-mutilation out of pleasure but instead "commit acts of violence out of revenge for earlier abuse by parents, partners, rapists, and other offenders."
 Female monsters will engage in masochistic acts when coerced or attempting to terminate her monstrosity.
 Briefel provides examples of such masochistic acts by female monsters with films like Carrie (1976), The Exorcist (1973), Stigmata (1999), The Hunger (1983), and Alien 3 (1992).

 Shelley Stamp Lindsey states "Carrie is not about liberation from sexual repression, but about the failure of repression to contain the monstrous feminine".
 Audiences are not supposed to identify with Carrie White whilst she becomes the monster, instead they are supposed to be scared of her ability and destructive potential.
-Carrie is purposely portrayed in this manner because the character Carrie White demonstrates what happens when women gain power and are no longer repressed.
+Carrie is purposely portrayed in this manner because the character demonstrates what happens when women gain power and are no longer repressed.
 Carrie could portray the message to its audience that they must live in a patriarchal world, and if they fail to successfully integrate then this is what will come of it.